WPMedia/arc-themes-blocks/blocks/placeholder-image-block/README.md

 # `@wpmedia/placeholder-image-block`
-_Fusion News Theme placeholder image.
+_Fusion Theme placeholder image.
 The intended use is to take the feature pack fallback image, as an external url or relative path._

 ## Acceptance Criteria
 - Add AC relevant to the block